ap439111/Capstone-DataScience-NanoDegree/README.md

 <a name="python_libraries"></a>
 ## Python Libraries

+The following python libraries are required to run the notebooks:

+        > Pandas
+	> Numpy
+	> Scikit-learn
+	> Keras
+	> Matplotlib
+	> Seaborn
+	> json, maths, timeit

 <a name="results_summary"></a>
 ## Results Summary

 I have tried the following five models and considered the model **accuracy** score as the metric to evaluate the model quality.

             i.
-Neural Network: A simple feed-forward neural network (NN) has been implemented to classify the response to the offers.
-This model is considered     			as a benchmark and all the other models’ performance is compared with it. ii.
+Neural Network: This model is considered as a benchmark and all the other models’ performance is compared with it. ii.
 Decision Tree Classifie
           iii.
 K-nearest Neighbors
 	   iv.
 Random Forest